JohnLCaron/rlauxe/docs/notes/PublicallyVerifiableRLAs147.md

 * The _risk-limiting property_ is an upper bound on the probability that the verifier accepts an apparent outcome that is actually wrong.
 The risk-limiting property is a soundness property.

+"With an electoral authority or team of auditors taking the role of prover, and the public taking the role of verifier..."

+1. there is some election initialization and trusted setup,
+2. the prover commits to the reported outcome (a set of reported winners), a set of ballot-card identifiers, and auxiliary information (e.g., CVRs or batch subtotals),
+3. the verifier requests some cards, addressing them by their identifier,
+4. **the prover retrieves some cards (possibly omitting some requested cards and/or including unrequested cards) and shows them to the verifier,**
+5. the verifier decides whether to accept the reported outcome at risk limit α.

+### alternative

+The prover is the election software and the EA that runs it.

+The keeper are trusted humans that dont rely on the prover.
+Perhaps "auditors"?

+The keeper gives Nc.
+The keeper is entrusted with the physical ballots/cards, and retrieves the correct ballot by identifier if it exists or reports it as missing if it cant be found.
+If the identifier is an index in a pile, ensures that the correct order is maintained.
+The keeper audits (all contests on ?) the ballot and faithfully transmits the mvr to the verifier.

+For style based auditing, the keeper reports if the ballot is in the referenced population. (?) can model it as each card has a Style aka population possible contests (ppc). one thing to do is when a ballot is audited, check the accuracy of the ppc

+you could say that the prover constructs the card manifest (cardManifest which includes the CVR), and the reported results(contests). the verifier does the prn, sorts it and runs the audit.
+The prover doesnt need the prn.

+1. the untrusted prover commits to the reported outcome (a set of reported winners) (contests.json), and the card manifest (set of ballot-card identifiers, and auxiliary information (e.g., CVRs or batch subtotals),
+2. the verifier requests some cards, addressing them by their identifier,
+3. the trusted keeper retrieves those cards, reports any that cant be found, audits and submits the mvrs to the verifier.
+4. the verifier decides whether to accept the reported outcome at risk limit α.
+5. observers can read the audit record and validate correctness.

 ## 2. Model

 **Interactive proofs**.